Coding-Meet/ChatGPT-App/README.md

 ## Part 9: Secure API Key Handling

-The final part of this tutorial series focuses on securing API keys using encrypted SharedPreferences.
+In this part, this tutorial series focuses on securing API keys using encrypted SharedPreferences.
 You'll learn how to protect sensitive information and ensure the security of your app.

+## Part 10: Design Generating Images from Text Prompts

+Create a UI for users to input text and generate images in sizes (256x256, 512x512, 1024x1024).
+Display generated images in a RecyclerView, with a dialog to view the full image and a download button.

+## Part 11: Integrating Generating Images from Text Prompts with OpenAI API

+Integrate OpenAI's image generation API using Retrofit.
+Display generated images, and allow users to download them to the device's Downloads folder.

 ## Support the Project